Skip to content

 Webp.net-resizeimage-4

 Azure Resource Manager is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update, and delete resources in your Azure account.
 You use management features, like access control, locks, and tags, to secure and organize your resources after deployment.
-Also here are some of my related guides: How to manage azure resource manager resource groups by using Azure CLI, how to configure azure resources with tools, how to install and configure Ansible on Ubuntu, how to install Ansible on Windows with Cygwin, how to automate infrastructure deployments in the cloud with ansible and azure pipelines, how to install Kerberos packages in Windows via Cygwin, how to configure a remote server (windows) to Support Ansible, and how to deploy Azure VMware solution private cloud.
+This guide discusses how to create, list, lock, deploy, and delete Azure Resource Group via Azure CLI.
+Also here are some of my related guides: How to manage azure resource manager resource groups by using Azure CLI, how to configure azure resources with tools, and how to install and configure Ansible on Ubuntu.

-- What is a resource group.
+• What is a resource group?

-- Create resource groups using CLI.
+• Create resource groups using CLI.

-- List resource groups using CLI.
+• List resource groups using CLI.

-- Lock resource groups CLI.
+• Lock resource groups CLI.

-- Deploy resources CLI.
+• Deploy resources CLI.

-- Delete resource groups CLI.
+• Delete resource groups CLI.

-What is resource group
+What is a resource group?

 A resource group is a container that holds related resources for an Azure solution.
-The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
+The resource group can include all the resources for the solution or only those resources that you want to manage as a group.

 Create resource groups using CLI